CARES/CRRSAA/ARP Funding Information

 On April 16, 2020, Centralia College signed and returned to the Department of Education that the institution has agreed to the terms of the CARES Act Certification and Agreement and assurances to use no less than 50% of the funds received to provide emergency ﬁnancial aid grants to CC students.

-As of October 21, Centralia College has 461 students who have received Emergency Financial Aid Grants under CARES Act funding.
+- As of Oct.
+21, 2020, Centralia College had 461 students who have received Emergency Financial Aid Grants under CARES Act funding.
 CARES Act funding has been fully expended, awarding $738,883.

 Students receiving Emergency Financial Aid Grants under CARES Act funding completed an online application and maximum awards are $2,115 for expenses related to the campus disruption based on COVID-19.

 Notification of Emergency Financial Aid Grants under CARES Act funding is included on the college homepage, posting in CANVAS as well as emails sent to students regarding availability of funds and how to apply.
 Students who are eligible are encouraged to complete an online application form.
 Applications are reviewed by a committee for emergency funding and offers wrap-around support services.